allegro/blog/_posts/2024-03-29-couchbase-subdocuments-bottleneck.md

 the documentation, this API significantly reduces traffic by allowing the fetching or mutating only specific parts of a Couchbase document.
 Essentially, it acts as a substitute for the concept of [projection](https://en.wikipedia.org/wiki/Projection_(relational_algebra)), familiar to SQL users.

-In our investigation, we closely examined the data collected on the Couchbase node, the operational dynamics of the gateway service's cache, and insights from scrutinizing both the Couchbase driver and server code.
+In our investigation we closely examined the data collected on the Couchbase node, the operational dynamics of the gateway service's cache, and insights from scrutinizing both the Couchbase driver and server code.
 We hypothesized that the crux of the problem might be linked to the cache warm-up process for newly launched instances.